QuintessaQ/CS_interview_cheatsheet/The Technical Interview Cheat Sheet.md

 - Search:           Linear array: O(n),      Dynamic array: O(n)
 - Optimized Search: Linear array: O(log n), Dynamic array: O(log n)
 - Insertion:        Linear array: n/a        Dynamic array: O(n)
+- Popping: O(1) to pop the last element of a Python list, and O(N) to pop an arbitrary element (since the whole rest of the list has to be shifted)

 ### **Linked List**